investian/investian.in/content/pages/index.md

         image_alt: Feature 1 placeholder image
         media_position: right
         media_width: fifty
-      - title: Level up your financial acumen
-        content: >
-          **Finance Lab** is not merely for career training or professional development.
-It's for those who want a proper, well-rounded grounding in financial education along with the support from an active professional community of fellow learners.
-        actions: []
-        image: images/ru.jpg
-        image_alt: Feature 2 placeholder image
-        media_position: left
-        media_width: fifty
       - title: An eco-system of collaborative learning
         content: >
           Connect with like-minded peer group through our strong network of